JonathanBowker/conversation-marketing/README.md

 Artificial intelligence is no longer a futuristic buzzword — it’s the engine powering modern customer interactions.
 From AI-generated insights that help you understand your audience, to real-time content delivery and smart automation, AI allows you to scale conversations without losing the human touch.

+At the same time, a new frontier of interaction has emerged: AI-powered answer engines and chatbots are quickly becoming the way people search, explore, and make decisions.
+These systems offer instant, curated responses — not lists of links — meaning brands must now optimise for visibility inside these AI-driven environments.
+This shift introduces fresh challenges: how do you maintain presence and relevance when the gatekeepers of information are no longer search engines but generative models that summarise and select on your behalf?

 ## What You’ll Learn

 Over the following chapters, you’ll discover: